anthonybruno/gpt-auto-commit/README.md

 ![GPT Auto Commit Screenshot](https://github.com/user-attachments/assets/919558a7-cc4e-4e47-804b-0be0e14cd722)

-A cute little CLI tool that uses openai/gpt-5-mini to ✨automatically✨ generate commit messages.
+GPT Auto Commit is a lightweight CLI tool that uses OpenAI’s GPT models to automatically generate clear, standards-compliant commit messages.

+## Why

+Commit messages are the foundation of maintainable software.
+They drive changelogs, guide future debugging, and communicate intent across teams.
+Yet, writing them is often inconsistent, rushed, or forgotten entirely.

+GPT Auto Commit helps developers maintain quality without adding friction.
+By analyzing staged changes and generating conventional commit messages, it enforces consistency while saving time so teams can focus on shipping code instead of debating message formats.

 ## Features

-- One command, instant commit messages
+- Generate commit messages with a single command
-- Edit a message in interactive mode
+- Interactive mode to review or edit messages before committing
-- Only checks staged changes
+- Works only on staged changes for precision
-- Follows [Conventional Commits](https://www.conventionalcommits.org) to make you look good
+- Follows [Conventional Commits](https://www.conventionalcommits.org) for consistent versioning and changelogs
-- Clean, colorful CLI for smooth workflow
+- Clean, colorful CLI interface for a smooth developer experience
-- Progress bars so you're never left hanging
+- Built-in progress indicators for responsive feedback

 ## Installation